 Third, if you invest in a taxable account, you could look into tax-loss harvesting.

-Fourth, if you are self-employed, you could for an S Corp and put yourself on the payroll.
+Fourth, if you are self-employed, you could set up an S Corp and put yourself on the payroll.
 This allows you to do two things:

 - You can pay yourself a salary at a reasonable amount, but lower than your total self-employment income.
 This allows you to pay Social Security and Medicare taxes on your salary only.
 Any excess income can be distributed from the corporation to you without subject to self-employment tax.